dmitry-merzlyakov/nledger-launchpad/README.md

 - .Net Ledger 0.8.1 (Ledger 3.2.1-20200518)

 ### Build Application
 Pre-build binaries are available in [Github Pages branch](https://github.com/dmitry-merzlyakov/nledger-launchpad/tree/gh-pages).
-You can get all biinaries and host the application on your server.
+You can get all binaries and host the application on your server.

 If you want to build the application from source code:
 - Download [.Net Ledger Launchpad](https://github.com/dmitry-merzlyakov/nledger-launchpad) repository